 GeneCards Summary for LILRB4 Gene

 LILRB4 (Leukocyte Immunoglobulin Like Receptor B4) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is LILRB3.

 UniProtKB/Swiss-Prot Summary for LILRB4 Gene